harshbhatia66/nexusbot/README.md

 Project - Digital Construct AI

-The idea is to create an AI human, called the Digital Construct AI, for the company Neural Nexus founded by Harsh Bhatia.
+The idea is to create an AI human, called the Digital Construct AI, for the company Neural Nexus.
 This would be a complex project, requiring the development and integration of several different components, such as voice cloning speech synthesis, cloning facial animation, lip sync, integration, and personality construction.
 The goal is to create an AI system that can mimic human speech and facial expressions, and have a personality that resembles a real person.
 The project would require large amounts of data, powerful computing resources, and specialized algorithms.

 Company Name - Neural Nexus